karbassi/mastery-curriculum/2_variables_and_statements.md

 In short, the program world is saying "you asked for something called `one`.
 It doesn't exist, as far as I can see."

 So why does `1` exist and `one` doesn't?
 This is a choice the creators of Ruby made.
-They believed that plenty of people would want to use numbers using the **symbol** (or 'glyph') `1` (or `2`, `3`, and so on).
+They believed that plenty of people would want to use numbers using the [glyph](https://en.wikipedia.org/wiki/Glyph) form `1` (or `2`, `3`, and so on).
 They believed that few people would want to use the numeral form `one` (or `two`, `three` and so on).

 Bad news for them, then: that's exactly what we want to do.
 To do it, we're going to have to create something inside our program world: a **name**.
-Then, we're going to point our name to the number symbols that already exist.
+Then, we're going to point our name to the number object that already exists.

 ## Giving names to things